dsc-courses/dsc10-2025-fa/syllabus.md

 {: .note }
 Please use Campuswire **instead of email**, as this helps us keep all course-related communication in one place.
-In particular, don't send course staff questions about course content over email/social media – Campuswire is the place for that.
+In particular, don't send course staff questions about course content over email or social media – Campuswire is the place for that.

 ---